waimea-snoble/200DTD-Assesment/docs/Development.md

 ![user details form](images/user-details-formv2.png)

 # 11/08/2024
-Ishowed this initial draft to my client and they said
+I showed this initial draft to my client and they said
 >It works very nicely but I have just realised that there is no limited amount of tasks available.
 This means 100 people can book the same task which is a problem if there is only 5 people needed.

 ![database](images/database.png)